What is Cambridge Analytica

 Through a Browser

-Through a browser like Safari or Google Crome go to facebook.com and sign in to Facebook.
-Once in your account click the dropdown arrow on the top menu and then click “Settings”.
+Through a browser like Safari or Google Chrome go to facebook.com and sign in to Facebook.
+Once in your account click the drop-down arrow on the top menu and then click “Settings”.
 In settings on the left menu click on “Apps and Webpages”.
-So the path is –>Settings–>Apps and Websites.
+So the path is <img”down arrow”inline with text>–>Settings–>Apps and Websites.

 Who Has Access to my Facebook Data?
 Continued…

 After following the steps above, on how to view the apps and website that you have given permission to access your Facebook data, what does this list tell you?
 All of the apps you have signed in using your Facebook account are listed in three categories:

 - Active: App that you have used in the past 90 days and data has been sent to the app developer.

 - Expired: App that you haven’t used in more than 90 days and data has temporally ceased to be sent to the developer but will resume the next time you use the app.

 - Removed: App that you have disabled access to your self.